 If at any time you believe your claims made retroactive date may not be appropriate (because you have become aware that you may have an uncovered prior period that you did not take into account at the time of effecting or renewing your medical indemnity insurance) please contact us so that we can review your requirements for retroactive cover.

-If you advise us of an uncovered prior period during the currency of the Policy we will provide you with an offer to amend your retroactive cover mid-term d) Notification of claims and circumstances
+If you advise us of an uncovered prior period during the currency of the Policy we will provide you with an offer to amend your retroactive cover mid-term.

 Section 13: Important Notices (continued)